Some differences between

 Document photographers aren’t.

-The appeal of document photography relies on the viewer being interested in the subject.
+2. The appeal of document photography relies on the viewer’s interest in the subject.

-Unfiltered photography records moments in time, or makes statements.
+Unedited, or un-altered, photography records moments in time, makes statements.
 It reports.
-Document photographers are reporters who aren’t inclined to stray into image editing for the sake of artis(h)try.
-They want to get the news out.
+Document photographers are reporters who aren’t inclined to stray into image altering post-capture for the sake of artis(h)try.
+They want to get the unadulterated news out.

-Instead of editing after the capture, document photographers pre-process (aka “prepare”).
+Instead of editing after the capture, document photographers pre-process (in other words, prepare).

-Most is black and white (that won’t last much longer), dramatic contrast between light/shadow, and annoying portraits, solemn, grave.
 Props.
 Poses.
+Lens angles.
 Tripods.
-The document photographer’s work is much pre-capture preparation of a subject, and ends when the button is pressed.
+The document photographer’s work is much pre-capture disruption of a subject, and ends when the button is pressed.
 Waking up before dawn to sit on a mountain waiting to “shoot” and “capture” a cheetah perfectly.

-These two types of photography are very different in intention and presentation.
-The only shared aspect is that both start with a camera.
+These two types of photography are very different in intention, process, and presentation.
+The only shared aspect is a camera.

 Liking the theme

-If a viewer of document photography likes a subject (undressed bodies, war-torn villages, country gardens), or a concept (Martin Parr’s bored couples, Sally Mann’s kids), it won’t matter if Dorothea Lang pushed the button or you did.
+If a viewer of unretouched (document) photography likes pictures of a particular subject (undressed bodies, war-torn villages, country gardens), or a concept (Martin Parr’s bored couples, Sally Mann’s kids), it won’t matter if Dorothea Lang pushed the button or you did.

-If a viewer isn’t interested in the subject of a “document” photo, name, talent, fame, film, Fuji, training, tripod, renown, and good journalistic intentions are inconsequential..
+If the viewer isn’t interested in a subject, a photographer’s name, talent, fame, film, Fuji, training, tripod, renown, and good journalistic intentions fall flat.

-Most of us imagine it’s artistry that’s admired in document photography when in fact it’s subject, theme, or concept.
+Most of us imagine it’s artistry that is admired in document photography when in fact it’s appeal, or not, of subject, theme, concept.

-Not trees, or celebrities in Vogue, or celebrities anywhere.
+Not trees, flowers, or war, or celebrities in Vogue, or celebrities anywhere.

 Photo: Ansel Adams

-Eggleston, Osinski, Mark, Doisneau, Erwitt, Gay Block, Maier, Mann, many, are exceptional only if we’re attracted to their subject or concept is exceptionally interesting to the viewer.
+Eggleston, Osinski, Mark, Doisneau, Erwitt, Gay Block, Maier, Mann, many, are exceptional only when the subject or concept is exceptionally interesting to the viewer.

 Photo: Christine Osinski –Staten Island series